kushagra7176/Lane_Detection_and_Tracking/README.md

 ################## PyCharm IDE preferred #############

--> Extract the "ka_proj_2.zip" to any desired folder.
+-> Extract the "kushagra7176/Lane_Detection_and_Detection.zip" to any desired folder.

 -> 1. Using Command Prompt:

-->-> Navigate to the "Code" folder inside "kartik97_proj_2" folder, right click and select open terminal or command prompt here.
+->-> Navigate to the codes inside "kushagra7176/Lane_Detection_and_Detection.zip" folder, right click and select open terminal or command prompt here.
 (Skip Step 5 and go to Step 6)
 	*** use 'python3' instead of 'python' in the terminal if using Linux based OS *** Execute the files by using the following commands in command prompt or terminal:
 	--python .\Question 1.py